YoliYoliBoomBoom/open-webui/README.md

 Upload the pipeline.py file.
 To add several models from the same external API, upload another pipeline.py with a different filename.

-Also, add a .env file with the following environment variables:
+Also, add a .env file with the following environment variables: <br>
 AZURE_OPENAI_ENDPOINT='you azure openai endpoint' <br>
 AZURE_OPENAI_API_KEY='your azure openai api key' <br>
 AZURE_OPENAI_API_VERSION='your azure openai api version' <br>